postite/HxJsMicroMVC/README.md

 (Actully, don't expect MVC!
 It's more of a MVP concept, I guess.)

 This is a simple attempt to solve the organization of client side js/jquery-stuff.
-Most of the inspiration comes out of the use of AngularJS, with its concept of controllers for handling stuff.
+Most of the inspiration comes out of the use of **AngularJS**, with its concept of controllers for handling stuff.
 (But don't expect any binding mechanism here!)

 It's based around the concept with two basic parts, context and controllers: